ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-2/chapter-14.md

 2. Genes are particles of inheritance that do not blend together.
 3. Each gamete contains one copy of each gene (allele).
 4. Males and females contribute equally to the genotype of offspring.
-5. Some alelles are more dominant than others.
+5. Some alleles are more dominant than others.

 <br>